“Christ with hand raised in the sign of benediction”. Vä church, Scania, Sweden. (Anonymous painter, first half 12th century.)

 The confused theologians had come with traditional expectations that those ‘called’ to spirituality would need to sacrifice certain ‘worldly’ things, including the pleasures of the flesh.
 But in advocating ‘spirituality’, contemporary folk are not saying they want to become devout or pious.
 If they have wholeness on their minds, they realise this must include the body, sexuality, the instincts, drives and ‘baser’ elements of personality […]

 Yet the trinitarian paradigm has its own raison d’être.
 It is not wrong to strive after perfection, despite the fact that such a notion is irreconcilable with psychology.
 This is equally paradoxical as the complementarity of quantum phenomena.
-Yet, it is the facts of reality.
-It also explains why there is a continual conflict between spirit and the diverse psychological expressions of culture and religion.
+Still, it is the facts of reality.
+It also explains why there is a continual conflict between spirit and the diverse expressions of culture and religion.
 When people become absorbed in the manifold expressions of culture, it may deflect them from the spirit.
 This has been a long-standing argument among spiritual teachers who have not only advocated the curtailment of natural drives, but also the reduction of musical, artistic, and religious expression.
-Yet, a minimum of cultural expression could serve to bolster the spirit.
+Nonetheless, a minimum of cultural expression could serve to bolster the spirit.
 The Baining seem to uphold this view, since they condone a form of stylized dance that lacks symbolic meaning.
 Monks have their Gregorian chant.

 How can you rise above body-consciousness?
 If you can rise above it by your own efforts, you are welcome to do it.
 If you cannot, you can seek the help of someone who goes up and has the competency to raise your soul, to liberate your soul, from the clutches of mind and the outgoing faculties, someone who is able to give you an experience of opening the inner eye to see the Light of God and opening the inner ear to hear the Voice of God.
 Call him by any name you like.
-(Singh, 1997, p.197)
+(Singh, 1997, p.
+197)

 There is a sense of rivalry between spiritual tradition and religion.
 Singh says about religion:

 When we take the first step of joining any religion, we go to churches and to the holy places of worship where the ministers of those churches tell us to repeat the scriptures from day to day.
 They give us the same story: there is God; there is Son of God; you can meet Him through the Son of man; God is within you: “The Kingdom of God is within you.”
 These teachings are only meant to develop love and devotion within us to know God.
 By hearing them, a strong desire to know God is developed.
-And then, those who by reading scriptures and hearing daily lectures have gained that strong desire in them to see God, say, “0 ministers, stop all the reading of these scriptures to me now.
+And then, those who by reading scriptures and hearing daily lectures have gained that strong desire in them to see God, say, “O ministers, stop all the reading of these scriptures to me now.
 Tell me how to see Him.
 The wish to know God has been developed in me; that’s an earnest desire.
 I don’t like your preachings anymore; now tell me how to know God, how to see God.
 All through life we’ve been hearing these long yarns: ‘God is there; God is within you.
 You have joined this religion; remain in this religion.’
-0 minister, what are you doing?
+O minister, what are you doing?
 You are after keeping your formations intact; no one should leave them.
 And I am after finding God.
 Religions have to do with my body.
 If He is within me and beyond all senses, then tell me how to know Him, how to see Him.”
 That’s the earnest desire of any lover of God […]

 Religions only promise experience of God after death, not in life.
 But mysticism promises it in life — and Masters — never after death.
 If you want to live on credit, it is your own choice.
 For everything in the world you want cash.
 If, in the case of this life-and-death problem, you would like to wait till after death, it is up to you.
-(Singh, 1997, p.61)
+(Singh, 1997, p.
+61)

-The well-known motto “Gnothi seauton” (Know thyself) does not allude to the modern psychological precept; to carry out the integration of the unconscious.
+The well-known motto “Gnothi seauton” (Know thyself) does not allude to the modern psychological precept, i.e., to carry out the integration of the unconscious.
 Rather, it means that we must get closer to our spiritual inner being.
 To be near the realized spirit inside is to be near God, since only like can know like.
 In traditional spirituality, it requires that one rises above body-consciousness by shedding worldly attachments, as explicated in these three excerpts:

 Burn away all your outer attachments; burn them away, and from their ashes make ink, and with your conscious Self go on writing the praises of God.
-As long as we are attached outside, we cannot know ourselves; when we know ourselves with our conscious Self we can see what He is. (ibid. p.4)
+As long as we are attached outside, we cannot know ourselves; when we know ourselves with our conscious Self we can see what He is. (ibid. p.
+4)

 [Your] attention is diffused into the world and identified with it.
 You are awakened outside and are asleep from within.
 The God-Power is already within you, waiting for you.
 Your true home is the True Home of your Father, that is, of all-consciousness and all wisdom.
-Why are you stuck fast in this material world, in the outside things? (ibid. p.25)
+Why are you stuck fast in this material world, in the outside things? (ibid. p.
+25)

 Now, the question arises: Why can’t we see Him?
 When the Masters say that they do see Him, why can’t we see Him?
 They say, Because He is the subtlest of the subtlest: Alakh, Agam.
 Try to understand by an example.
 The air appears to be all vacant — nothing there; but if you look at it through a microscope, what happens?
 What you see is magnified seven hundred times, and then you find that the atmosphere is full of microbes.
-So if our eye becomes as subtle as He is, or if He becomes as gross as we are, we will be able to see Him. (ibid. p.9)
+So if our eye becomes as subtle as He is, or if He becomes as gross as we are, we will be able to see Him. (ibid. p.
+9)

 Dionysius the Areopagite is the pseudonym of an enormously influential Christian Neoplatonic theologian and mystic of the late 5th and early 6th centuries.
 He took his name from the biblical figure St Dionysius the Areopagite (Acts 17:34).
 Today, he is often referred to as Pseudo-Dionysius.
 His approach to God is twofold; the affirmative and the negative — the kataphatic and the apophatic.
 Fran O’Rourke says:

 Dionysius explicitly recognises indeed two distinct approaches within the tradition of theology itself: the one silent and mystical, the other open and manifest; the former mode is symbolic and presupposes a mystic initiation: the latter is philosophic and demonstrative.
 Dionysius notes, however, that the two traditions intertwine: the ineffable with the manifest.
 Some truths about God, he states elsewhere, are unfolded ‘according to true reason’ […], others ‘in a manner beyond our rational power as mysteries according to divine transmission.’
-(O’Rourke, 1992, pp.5-6)
+(O’Rourke, 1992, pp. 5-6)

 Thus, things and creatures of the world are “emissaries of the divine silence” — lights that shine in witness to the hidden God: